top of page

 Arukah Project

-Natasha R. Herzig has spent more than half of her life as an advocate, fighting for survivors of sex trafficking.
+Natasha has spent more than half of her life as an advocate, fighting for survivors of sex trafficking.
 She is nationally recognized for her work and is considered one of the nation’s leading Subject Matter Experts.

 As a survivor herself, Natasha knows first hand the trauma victims suffer as well as the challenges they face to rebuild their lives.
 Her story was featured on America’s Most Wanted and she was awarded the Special Courage Award, which recognizes a survivor who has exhibited exceptional perseverance or determination in dealing with their victimization; acting bravely to aid other victims and to prevent more victimization.
 Her relentless pursuit of justice finally put her trafficker away for 174 years.